smartsheet-platform/smartsheet-javascript-sdk/README.md

 ## Configuration

-When creating the client object, pass an object with any of the following options to tune its behavior.
+When creating the client object, pass an object with any of the following properties to tune its behavior.

 * `maxRetryDurationSeconds` - The maximum time in seconds to retry intermittent errors.
 (Defaults to 15 seconds.)